35 Global Plastic Pollution Statistics

 Some studies suggest, however, that China is the largest plastics polluter overall, but the USA is the worst per capita.

 16. According to a 2021 US congressional report, the USA generates 130 kg of plastic waste (287 pounds) per person each year.
-An estimated 1.13-2.24 million metric tons of that waste is leaked into oceans and the environment annually.
+Experts estimate that 1.13-2.24 million metric tons of that waste leak into oceans and the environment annually.

 17. Across continents, in 2019, Africa had the most plastic waste per capita, at 10.47kg per person:

 18. According to the Environmental Protection Agency (EPA), the United States generated 130kg of plastic waste per head of population in 2018.
-Around 146.1 million tonnes of municipal solid waste were landfilled in the same year, and over 18 per cent were plastics.
+Landfills received approximately 146.1 million tonnes of municipal solid waste that year, with plastics accounting for over 18 per cent of the total.

 19. Asia and Western Europe throw away the highest percentage of plastic in Municipal Solid Waste (trash or garbage).
 In both these regions, 12% of this was plastics, which often end up in landfills or the oceans.